Welcome to P.R.E. Track Days.

 Cancellations and Transfers

 - Cancellations will be accepted, and a refund given up to 11 days before an event.
-A processing fee of $10 for each cancelled event will be applied to all cancellations.
+A processing fee of $10 for each cancelled track day event will be applied to all cancellations.

 - No cancellations will be accepted, and no refunds given less than 11 days before an event.
 No transfers are allowed in this period except for transferring your day to another rider.
 There are no exceptions to this policy for any reason.